patternfly/react-data-view/packages/module/patternfly-docs/content/extensions/data-view/examples/Toolbar/Toolbar.md

 ## Pagination

-Helps users navigate data records that span multiple pages.
+To help users navigate data records that span multiple pages, add pagination support to your toolbar.

-### Toolbar usage
-Data view toolbar can display a pagination using the `pagination` property accepting a React node.
-You can also pass a custom `ouiaId` for testing purposes.
+The data view toolbar can display a pagination using the `pagination` prop.
+You can also pass a custom `ouiaId` for testing purposes to the toolbar.
+You can also persist pagination values in the URL, to make it easier to share or bookmark specific pages of your data.

 ### Pagination state